UA Style Guide

 Zip codes are only required for mailing addresses; email invitations and the like do not require zip codes unless absolutely necessary to differentiate between identical addresses within the same city (very rare)

-The following cities are so well known that they do not need to be followed by a state name:
+The following cities are so well known that they may not need to be followed by a state or country name.
+Consider your audience and use your editorial discretion:

 Academic Degrees

-Do not use the possessive (his/her/their) before bachelor’s degree, master’s degree, or doctoral degree; do not capitalize degree names in text.
+Do not use the possessive (his/her/their) before degrees; do not capitalize degree names in text.

 When specifying the type of bachelor’s degree (arts or science), there is no possessive or capitalization.

-The honors designations of cum laude, magna cum laude, and summa cum laude are italicized.
+The honors designations cum laude, magna cum laude, and summa cum laude are italicized.

 Doctoral is an adjective; doctorate is a noun.